MathieuBuisson/MathieuBuisson.github.io/_drafts/powershell-code-quality-pscodehealth.md

 }
 ```

-This checks if the query string is empty or not to determine if we need to prefix the search qualifier with a `+`.
-This is done every single time.
+This checks whether the query string is empty to determine if we need to prefix the search qualifier with a `'+'`.
+Every.
+Single.
+Time.

-To get rid of these repetitive checks, we can use the `join` operator with the `+` separator :
+To get rid of these repetitive checks, we can use the `join` operator with the `'+'` separator :

 ```powershell
 $JoinedFilterStrings = If ($JoinableFilterStrings.Count -gt 0) {$JoinableFilterStrings -join '+'}